agentio/serviceinfrastructure/content/docs/intro/_index.md

 bookFlatSection: true
 type: docs
 ---
-# Managing APIs
+## Managing APIs

 [API management](/docs/glossary#api-management) is a thriving industry with many vendors, marketers, and definitions.
 Here we step back to the perspective of a software developer and say that _API management addresses the common concerns that arise when developers make and use networked APIs_.

 ## Networked APIs

 Networked APIs are APIs that operate across computer networks.
-Networked APIs communicate using protocols including HTTP, and are frequently produced by organizations that are different from the ones that consume them.
+Networked APIs communicate using HTTP and similar protocols, and are frequently produced by organizations that are different from the ones that consume them.
 This brings many technical and social concerns.

 ## Common concerns